exercism/website-copy/tracks/python/exercises/triangle/mentoring.md

 This exercise could be solved by explicitly comparing various sides against each other.
 For example, `equilateral` could be solved using `all(side == sides[0] for side in sides)`.
 However, `len(set())` provides a quick way to count unique values in an iterable.
-Recognizing that counting the number of unique side lengths can be used to solve this simplifies the problem.
+Recognizing that counting the number of _unique_ side lengths can be used to solve this simplifies the problem greatly.
-Using sets also allows the need to handle solving different ways of combining various sides.
+Using sets also solves the need to handle different ways of combining various sides.

 ### Validation